apicco/myscitech.blog/_posts/2023-06-09-Export-images-with-frame-in-Capture-One.markdown

 Adding a white or black frame to a picture valorises the picture's composition and appearance.

-A white frame can also be a convenient trick to post photos in a 2:3 ratio on Instagram without it cropping them to fulfil its square format, like [in this example][my-insta].
+A white frame can also be a convenient trick to post photos in a 2:3 ratio on Instagram without it cropping your photos to fulfil its square format, like [in this example][my-insta].
 More on that [later](#how-to-avoid-the-instagram-crop).

 # Software presequisites

-You need [Capture One][capture-one].
+- You need [Capture One][capture-one].
-You need to install the [ImageMagick][imagemagick] software suite.
+- You need to install the [ImageMagick][imagemagick] software suite.
 I recommend to install the latter using [Homebrew][homebrew], with this simple command:
 ```
 brew install imagemagick
 ```
 More on this [here][homebrew-imagemagick].
-If you are on a Mac, you can use the powerful [Automator][automator].
+- If you are on a Mac, you will use the powerful [Automator][automator].
 If you are on Windows or Linux, you will need to search for a way to render the script that we will write [later](#imagemagic-script) executable.
 Herewith, I will refer to Mac instructions only, but it should be straightforward to adapt to the other OS systems.

 # ImageMagick script